 Bulb Pendant Lamp

-Materials: Opaque glass with a gilded “screw”.
-All made of hand blown glass.
+Materials: White opal glass bulb with a polished brass “screw”.
+Made of hand blown glass.
 Brass parts, Bakelite socket.

 Cord Length: 60 cm / 23.62’’